 Organizing Your Digital Space

-If you’re always struggling to manage your email inbox, this post is for you!
+If you’re constantly struggling to manage your email inbox, this post is for you!
 Consider changing your email management strategy to prevent future difficulties.

 Have lots of photos on your phone or computer?
-We’ve got you covered!
+Then, we’ve got you covered!

 While you’re working on organizing your digital space, take the time to change or update your passwords.